 Specialized care for newborns, children and teenagers

-From neonatal and pediatric intensive care to a wide variety of pediatric specialties, Hemby Children’s Hospital is compact enough to give patients like Connor individualized attention, yet large enough to attract some of the most skilled experts in the region.
+From neonatal and pediatric intensive care to a wide variety of pediatric specialties, Hemby Children’s Hospital is compact enough to give patients individualized attention, yet large enough to attract some of the most skilled experts in the region.

 Pediatric subspecialties include:

 - Developmental and behavioral pediatrics